caiommoreno/fraud_detection_ML_analysis/README.md

 Of course, the raw data needs to be cleaned and prepared to apply any Artificial Intelligence technique.

-In this article, it's gonna be presented by a simple way how these companies do that: data analysis; data modeling and Machine Learning creation.
+In this article, it's going to be presented by a simple way how these companies do that: data analysis; data modeling and Machine Learning creation.

 I am sure you're gonna like it ;)